 The Bois-des-Esprits lives up to its name thanks to several talented carvers.
 The most popular attraction in the forest is easily Woody-Mhitik, the 3 meter-tall tree spirit.
 Woody was once a 75-foot elm tree that was destined for removal in 2004 due to Dutch Elm disease.
 Its protection and transformation was initiated by Walter Mirosh and Robert Leclair from Les Gens de Bois Woodcarving Club.
 Learn more about Woody-Mhitik here.

 In 2010, Woody appeared to be sprouting friends; with city approval, local carver Murray Watson began to carve smaller tree spirits out of dead trees in the forest.
+The map below shows the locations of these tree spirits.
 See how many you can find!